PiyushTyagi-Tech/DevOps-Project/README.md

-# DevOps-Project
+# Overview
-This is the Test repo for building and deploying DevOps Project
+This Repo helps in creating the It includes configurations and scripts necessary for continuous integration, continuous deployment, and automation.